leslie255/lbvm/README.md

 # Leslie255's Bytecode Virtual Machine

 I made this VM so I can submit my C coursework in the form of a bunch of bytecode and a `machine.h` file.
-It's not made as a "useful" bytecode VM hence some of the design choices.
+It is not made as a "useful" bytecode VM hence some of the design choices.

-Check `manual.md` for design of the Bytecode VM.
+See `manual.md` for design of the Bytecode VM.

-Currently work in progress, an assembler is also planned but it won't be written in C.
+Currently work in progress (almost finished!), an assembler is planned but it won't be written in C.

 ## LICENSE